Zanark/Classroom-attendance-analysis/README.md

 ## Future Work

-- We plan to implement pos2seg in your application to better predict the behaviour of the students and achieve higher accuracy while creating a mask of the students
+- We plan to implement pos2seg in our application to better predict the behaviour of the students and achieve higher accuracy while creating a mask of the students

 - We aim to make the program perform on realtime speeds so that it can recieve more input data which will further improve the accuracy of the models.